US cuts more than $200 million in aid to Palestinians - Journal du Cameroun

-The administration of US President Donald Trump said Friday that it had canceled more than $200 million in aid for the Palestinians in the Gaza Strip and West Bank.
+The United States said Friday that it had canceled more than $200 million in aid for the Palestinians in the Gaza Strip and West Bank, leading their ambassador to accuse President Donald Trump’s administration of being “anti-peace.”

 A senior State Department official said the decision, made “at the direction of the president,” came after a review of aid programs to the Palestinian territories.

-The $200 million in funding for programs in the West Bank and Gaza will “now address high-priority projects elsewhere,” said the official.
+The funding previously allocated for programs in the West Bank and Gaza will “now address high-priority projects elsewhere,” said the official.

 The move “takes into account the challenges the international community faces in providing assistance in Gaza, where Hamas control endangers the lives of Gaza’s citizens and degrades an already dire humanitarian and economic situation,” he said.

-The United States in January had already made drastic cuts to its contribution to the UN agency for Palestinian refugees UNRWA.
+In January, the United States had already made drastic cuts to its contribution to the UN agency for Palestinian refugees UNRWA.

 Relations between the US administration and the Palestinian Authority took a nosedive after Trump announced the US decision to recognize Jerusalem as Israel’s capital.